-The government of Tanzania in conjunction with various organization has struggling to liberate women from Gender-Based Violence (GBV)
+The government of Tanzania in conjunction with various organizations has been struggling to liberate women from Gender-Based Violence (GBV)

-Such efforts have proved success in different areas, because more women have started to understand their rights and claim them successfully.
+Such efforts have proved successfully in different areas, because more women have started to understand their rights and claim them successfully.

 Among the stakeholders who have played a big role in this endeavor is Equality For Growth (EFG), that has on the on the forefront to provide education to women, especially those in Ilala Municipality markets, and women in those areas now understand their basic rights.

 Business people in those areas are now understand what gender equality i all about, and now they don't question when they women contesting for leadership at different stages in their markets.

 EFG collaborated with TAMWA alongside paralegals to raise awareness of women participation in leadership of markets fighting GBV, an exercise that thrived at Kiwalani Kigilagila, Ilala and Buguruni markets, all located in Dar es Salaam region.